pmgyambol/howto/github.md

 ## Multiple accounts

-1. Follow the above steps and create two accounts: aone & atwo
+1. Follow the above steps and create two accounts: one & two

 2. Create ~/.ssh/config: